Genomic Competencies for Nurses from Theory to Application: An Online Course

 It is based on the Essential Genetic and Genomic Competencies for Nurses with Graduate Degrees and is tailored to doctoral-level nursing faculty, clinicians and students.
 This professional development opportunity is offered through Duquesne University School of Nursing and funded by National Human Genome Research Institute of the National Institutes of Health.

-The first course will begin in January 2022 and will be offered twice per year, each spring and fall.
+The fall course will begin in September 2022 and will be offered twice per year, each spring and fall.
 Additional details and registration are forthcoming!
 If you interested in being a part of this exciting educational endeavor, please complete our interest form.